9 Types of Owls in Massachusetts

 Share with your friends 🥹!

-Massachusetts, there are several places to watch different types of owls in Massachusetts, from Cape Cod to Boston and Pittsfield to Plymouth.
+Massachusetts has several places to watch different types of owls, from Cape Cod to Boston and Pittsfield to Plymouth.

-The Bay State is the home of nine distinct species.
-Some only go there in the winter or during the breeding season, while others stay there all year.
+Nine distinct species call the Bay State home.
+Some migrate there only in the winter or during the breeding season, while others stay there all year.

 Urbanites, suburbanites, and country inhabitants all get to see these magnificent raptors.
 The Great Gray Owl, the biggest owl in the US, is also the least common.